xaviml/controllerx/CONTRIBUTING.md

 ## Installation

 This project uses pipenv as python management tool.
-Run the following command to install dependencies:
+Run the following commands to install dependencies and hooking up the pre-commit to git

 ```
 pipenv install --dev
+pipenv shell
+pre-commit install
 ```

 ## Adding a new controller